June 25, 2010

 Please deliver these flags to your friends in Atlanta, the Bhutanese refugees about whom you speak so fondly.
 May they be respected, supported, and encouraged as they move forward in their lives, going from strength to strength.

-— Yehudit Liman
+— Yehudit Weizman-Liman

-Holding their new flag, Rhea and Rewaj Sharma
+Holding their new flag, Rhea and Rewaj Sharma —

-were born in Nepal to Bhutanese refugees
+born in a refugee camp in Nepal to Bhutanese refugees

-Bhutanese garb to honor his homeland flag
+changed into Bhutanese garb to honor his homeland flag